 Analecta Praehistorica Leidensia

-Analecta Praehistorica Leidensia is the annual journal of the Faculty of Archaeology (formerly the Institute of Prehistory), Leiden University.
-It was first published in 1964 to present the results of the faculty’s archaeological investigations.
-As such it has become an important source of information for those interested in Neolithic Bronze, and Iron Age studies in northwestern Europe.
+APL is the annual journal of the Faculty of Archaeology, Leiden University.
+It was first published in 1964 to present the results of the archaeological investigations of the former faculty of prehistory.
+As such it has become an important source of information for those interested in (late) prehistoric studies in northwestern Europe.

 For more information about the APL, visit the APL website